Department of Marketing, MIS and Entrepreneurship

 Survey of inbound digital marketing strategies that are cost effective for small firms and start-ups.
 Strategies include search engine optimization and content marketing.

-Pre-req: MGT 320 with a minimum grade of D or MGT 320H with a minimum grade of D or MKT 340 with a minimum grade of D.
+Pre-req: ENT 220 with a minimum grade of D and ENT 360 with a minimum grade of D.

 Introduces students to social entrepreneurship, social venture models, and funding options including philanthropy, government funding, and income generating, self-sustaining business models.